eborbath/ro_poll_pres_2019/README.md

-# ro_poll_pres_2019
-Public Opinion Polls for the Romanian Presidential Elections
+# Public Opinion Polls for the Romanian Presidential Elections

+Collection of public opinion polls published between August and October on the Romanian presidential elections.

+The excel file contains the collection of polls.
+The markdown file contains the R code for the figures.